-Succession planning is a series of actions you can take to identify the next leaders of your business.
-With the right talent management and succession planning tools, you can turn today's star performers into tomorrow's leaders.
+Succession planning is a series of actions taken to identify the next leaders of your business.
+With the right talent management and succession preparation tools, you can turn today's star performers into tomorrow's leaders.

-People performance.
-The typical business that uses performance management and appraisal software shows a reduction of low performers, while the percentage of high performers in the company increases.
-A good succession planning software solution should include functionality to plan and track employee training and development.
+Businesses using performance management and appraisal systems show a reduction of low performers, with an increased percentage of high performers in the company.
+Our employee succession planning software includes functionality to prepare and track employee training and development.
 Acquiring new skills can improve worker performance, as well as boost employee engagement.

 Leadership succession planning is a long game.
-That means the sooner you get started, the better.
+The sooner you get started with a management succession plan, the better.

 Step 1.
-Identify the essential qualities of your current leadership personnel.
+Identify the essential qualities of your current management personnel.

 Determine what makes your current leaders successful.
-It’s likely that their strength profile is a combination of field experience and definable skills.
-Try to distill those qualities into the most pertinent and trainable traits.
+It’s likely their strength profile is a combination of field experience and definable skills.
+Distill those qualities into the most pertinent and trainable traits.

 Step 2.
 Evaluate your workforce for potential leaders.

-Using the criteria developed in Step 1, scour your workforce for employees who have qualities preliminary to those possessed by your current successful leaders.
-This step requires some projection and speculation—consider bringing in your current leadership to see if they recognize any potential within the company.
+Using the criteria developed in Step 1, scour your workforce for employees who have the essential qualities possessed by your current successful leaders.
+This step requires some projection and speculation—consider bringing in your current management staff to see if they see any potential candidates within the company.

-Develop a solid course of action that will cultivate the qualities your future leaders will need.
+Create a solid course of action to cultivate the qualities your future leaders will need.
 Your strategy may take the form of a pointed leadership development program, or a more situational series of skill-building exercises.

 Step 4.
 Put your plan in motion.

-Begin developing those select employees into the leaders that will make your organization thrive.
-The most effective leadership succession planning works as a slow burn, as the transition process occurs gradually, and the nuanced skill set of a leadership position takes time to fully develop.
+Begin developing those select employees into the corporate leaders that will make your organization thrive.
+The most effective management succession plan works as a slow burn.
+The transition process occurs gradually, and the nuanced skill set of a leadership position takes time to fully develop.

-You'll be able to measure the impact of good leadership succession planning in three ways:
+You'll be able to measure the impact of good staff succession strategies in three ways:

-2. Revenue growth: You'll more easily identify the best internal candidates for open leadership jobs and position your company for success.
+Identify the best internal candidates for open management jobs and position your company for profit improvements.